qhh898622198/codex-led-widget/README.md

 ### Does this work on macOS or Linux?

-Currently, this project is mainly built for Windows.
+Currently, this project is mainly built for Windows.If you need, you can contact me for customization.

 ### Do I need to enter my Codex token?